Last updated on June 29th, 2026 at 06:20 pm

 Dubai is a playground for the wealthy.
 You can go ice skating and beach hopping on the same day.
 It does have a high cost of living, which may prohibit some remote workers, but it’s worth looking into if you can afford it.

-Dubai has a one-year virtual working program visa that is aimed at remote workers.
+Dubai has a one-year virtual working program visa that is aimed at remote workers and business owners.
 You can take your whole family there and live income tax-free.
-If your American, you’ll have to pay taxes anyway, but you won’t be taxed in Dubai.
+If you’re American, you’ll have to pay taxes anyway, but you won’t be taxed in Dubai.

 You’ll be granted access to all the residency benefits like schools, utilities, and telecoms.